-St. Aidan's works closely with St. John Fisher as the lead schools for the Yorkshire Teaching School Alliance.
+St. Aidan's is now a well-established National Teaching School.
+The school works closely with St. John Fisher as the lead schools for the Yorkshire Teaching School Alliance.
 Introduced in 2011, Teaching Schools have to have been previously judged as 'Outstanding' by Ofsted.
-The Yorkshire Teaching School Alliance works with partner schools to ensure high quality school-led initial teacher training, professional development opportunities for teachers at all stages of their career and to provide support for schools across the region.
+The Yorkshire Teaching School Alliance has a pivotal role in the development of teaching across the region.